Category: Faculty

 July 7, 2025“We are pushing the boundaries of what you can measure.” – Prof. Megan Butala

-Read more »In Memoriam: Rolf Hummel, Ph.D.
+Read more: New lens into atomic structures of ultra-thin films »In Memoriam: Rolf Hummel, Ph.D.

 April 16, 2025Dr.
 Rolf Erich Hummel, a distinguished materials scientist and professor emeritus of the department, passed away on March 24, 2025, at age 90.
 Born in Stuttgart, Germany, he earned his doctorate in solid-state physics from the Max Planck Institute in 1963.
 Soon after he graduated, he was hired at the University of Florida to take […]